 UPDATE: VICTORY!
 United Airlines has banned the transport of primates to laboratories.
-The decision follows a year-long campaign by our affiliate PETA U.S. Air France, China Eastern Airlines, Philippine Airlines and Vietnam Airlines are the only remaining major airlines that transport primates destined for experiments.
+The decision follows a year-long campaign by our affiliate PETA U.S. China Southern Airlines and Air France are the only remaining major airlines that transport primates destined for experiments.
 Let’s hope they follow United Airlines’ compassionate example and stop supporting cruel tests on primates soon.

 Almost every major airline in the world refuses to transport monkeys to laboratories, so what’s the deal with United and Philippine Airlines?
 These airlines transport monkeys—often wild ones—from countries such as China, Mauritius, Cambodia, Vietnam, and Indonesia.
 This activity constitutes a very significant ethical problem.
 Every year, tens of thousands of monkeys meet horrific fates in U.S. laboratories such as Shin Nippon Biomedical Laboratories and Covance by way of the few airlines left in the world that still transport them.